Friedrich-Carl von Steinkeller – Panzergrenadier-Regiment 7 (Kdr. of Div. “Feldherrnhalle”)

 • Signed on a postwar photograph.

-• Condition: Good, clear autograph.
+• Condition: Clear, well-preserved autograph.

 Collector’s Note: